 If you’ve dedicated more of the budget to audio than video in the past, you might choose to invest in a mirrorless camera or PTZ (pan, tilt, zoom) robotic camera.
 The latter option is remote controlled and useful for making both live streams or pre-recorded videos.

-If you want to see great results from your camera gear, however, you have to also account for the lighting in the room.
+But if you want to see great results from your camera gear, you have to also account for the lighting in the room.

 The natural light coming through windows has a different color temperature than the artificial lights in the room.
 If you don’t manually set the right white balance on your camera, the footage could have a blue-ish tint and harsh glares that obstruct the audience’s view.